What Is Bitcoin (BTC)? – All Everything Related To Bitcoin

 Is Bitcoin Fully Virtual And Immaterial?

-Bitcoin is as virtual as the credit cards and online banking networks people use everyday.
+BTC is as virtual as the credit cards and online banking networks people use everyday.
 BTC can be used to pay online and in physical stores just like any other form of money.
 Bitcoin balances are stored in a large distributed network, and they cannot be fraudulently altered by anybody.
 In other words, Bitcoin users have exclusive control over their funds and bitcoins cannot vanish just because they are virtual.

 Is Bitcoin Anonymous?